Find Your Zen, No Passport Required, at These 8 Meditation Retreats

 1. Esalen Institute

 Overlooking the Pacific Ocean on California’s rocky Central Coast, Esalen is part retreat center, part educational institute for philosophical theory and research.
-It’s just three hours from San Francisco and five hours from Los Angeles, and a number of Esalen’s retreats do focus specifically on Buddhist, tantric, and other types of meditation.
+It’s just a three-hour drive from San Francisco and six-plus hours (taking into account a road closure south of the property) from Los Angeles.
+A number of Esalen’s retreats focus specifically on Buddhist, tantric, and other types of meditation.
 However, the center also offers integrative weekend and weeklong workshops throughout the year covering a wide range of topics—including dance, yoga, leadership, permaculture, and scientific inquiry.

 Guests can opt for a premium room with en suite bathroom and ocean views, book a bunk bed in a dormitory, or reserve space to roll out a sleeping bag in a common area.
-The more than 100-acre campus includes a farm and gardens, an art studio, bookstore, and a clothing-optional cliffside bathhouse and natural hot springs.
-Since its founding in 1962, Esalen has attracted famous visitors and residents, such as Henry Miller, Joan Baez, Richard Feynman, and Hunter S. Thompson.
+The more than 100-acre campus includes a farm, gardens, art studio, bookstore, and clothing-optional cliffside bathhouse and natural hot springs.
+Since its founding in 1962, Esalen has attracted famous visitors and residents, such as Henry Miller, Joan Baez, Richard Feynman, Hunter S. Thompson, and Don Draper.

 2. Drala Mountain Center

-The Drala Mountain Center, two hours outside of Denver, is high in the Rocky Mountains and surrounded by pine and aspen forests.
-It was established in 1971 by Tibetan meditation master Chögyam Trungpa Rinpoch, who also founded the namesake secular meditation practice, which welcomes people from all faiths and backgrounds to seek an enlightened community based on basic goodness.
+The Drala Mountain Center, two hours north of Denver, is high in the Rocky Mountains and surrounded by pine and aspen forests.
+It was established in 1971 by Tibetan meditation master Chögyam Trungpa Rinpoche, who also founded the Shambhala secular meditation practice, which welcomes people from all faiths and backgrounds to seek an enlightened community grounded in basic goodness.

-The Drala Mountain Center holds more than 100 programs per year, including introductions to meditation, deep dives into different practices, and multidisciplinary offerings that incorporate Indigenous wisdom traditions, body awareness practices, contemplative arts, and more.
-Accommodations vary, too, from well-appointed lodge rooms, to shared dormitories, to tents.
-The site is also home to the 108-foot-tall Great Stupa of Dharmakaya, one of the largest stupa (Buddhist shrine) in North America; it was built to honor Trungpa Rinpoche when he died.
+The center holds more than 100 programs per year, including introductions to meditation, deep dives into different practices, and multidisciplinary offerings that incorporate Indigenous traditions, body awareness practices, contemplative arts, and more.
+Accommodations vary, too, from well-appointed lodge rooms to shared dormitories to tents.
+The site is also home to the 108-foot-tall Great Stupa of Dharmakaya, one of the largest stupa (Buddhist shrine) in North America, which is reminiscent of the hilltop Swayambhunath Mahachaitya monkey temple in Kathmandu; it was built to honor Trungpa Rinpoche when he died.

 Participants practice zazen, the form of meditation at the very heart of Zen practice, at Zen Mountain Monastery in the Catskills.